-See Note 15, Commitments and Contingencies, to our unaudited interim condensed consolidated financial statements included elsewhere in this quarterly report for a summary of our commitments as of September 30, 2022.

-Our material cash commitments at September 30, 2022 related to finance leases of manufacturing equipment totaling \$6.5 million, real estate leases under non-cancelable operating lease agreements in the amount of \$69.9 million, that expire at various dates through 2031.
+See Note 15, Commitments and Contingencies, to our unaudited interim condensed financial statements included elsewhere in this quarterly report for a summary of our commitments as of March 31, 2022.
+Our material cash commitments at March 31, 2022 related to finance leases of manufacturing equipment totaling \$6.5 million, real estate leases under non-cancelable operating lease agreements in the amount of \$69.9 million, that expire at various dates through 2031 and a legal settlement of a contract dispute totaling \$9.0 million, of which \$4.5 million has not been paid.
 We expect to fund these commitments using our existing cash on hand.

-As of September 30, 2022, there were no revolving loans outstanding and \$12.5 million aggregate face amount of letters of credit outstanding under the 2022 Revolving Facility Agreement, which reduces the availability to borrow under the revolving credit facility from \$100 million to \$87.5 million.
-We also had outstanding cash collateralized letters of credit with Comerica Bank related to our real estate leases totaling \$0.5 million which is reflected on the balance sheet as restricted cash.
-In November 2021, \$0.8 million of cash was restricted in relation to a customs surety on international imports.
+As of March 31, 2022, we had outstanding letters of credit totaling \$12.5 million with East West Bank.
+We also had outstanding letters of credit with Comerica Bank related to our real estate leases totaling \$0.5 million.
+All letters of credit are cash collateralized and reflected on the balance sheet as restricted cash.
+In November 2021, \$0.8 million of cash was restricted in relation to a customs surety on international imports